This article was originally posted in The Financial Technologist Magazine when Shield was recognized as one of the Ultimate Fintech Workplaces of 2019

 When Shield launched in 2018, we had a very clear vision of what the RegTech industry needed.

-It seemed obvious to us that a successful RegTech startup needs to look towards future needs, closely studying the regulations and the challenges this pose, anticipating what the market requires and ensuring the right solution is in place when it is needed.
+It seemed obvious to us that a successful RegTech startup needs to look toward future needs, closely studying the regulations and the challenges this poses, anticipating what the market requires, and ensuring the right solution is in place when it is needed.
 We observed that many of our peers and competitors seemed to lack this vision and found ourselves surrounded by bigger,

 more established vendors who kept addressing the challenges with the same linear approach.

 Shield was an ’outsider’ trying to do things differently (the right way in our view) – a tough ask in a very traditional RegTech industry.
 Building a business

 Whilst we knew our approach was right, launching a new venture into what was already an increasingly crowded market brought with it many challenges – funding, getting the right mix of technical and business expertise, as well as building a team that shared the same aspirations, ambitions, and outlook.